nouisl/Assignments/Big Data Analytics/README.md

-This module aims to introduce the student to middleware often used in Big Data analytics and implementing algorithms using such middleware.<br />
+This module aims to introduce the student to middleware often used in Big Data analytics and implementing algorithms using such middleware.

 > **Learning Outcomes**:
 > <br />- Understanding of Algorithmic approaches for handling batch and streaming analysis